Dobby85/hearthjs/docs/api/README.md

 ### Route without schema

-If you don't wanna execute a schema but a simple function like express, you can set your function instead of a schema.
+If you don't want to execute a schema but a simple function like express, you can set your function instead of a schema.

 ```js
 const schema = {